acrokeMIT/acrokeMIT/content/publication/continuous-flow-synthesis-and-purification-of-atropine-with-sequential-in-line-separations-of-structurally-similar-impurities/index.md

   preview_only: false
 date: 2015-09-01T15:16:18.234Z
 ---
   Flow chemistry has attracted significant interest in pharmaceutical development, where substantial efforts have been directed toward the design of continuous processes.
 Here, we report a total synthesis of atropine in flow that features an unusual hydroxymethylation and separation of several byproducts with high structural similarity to atropine.
-Using a combination of careful pH control in three sequential liquid–liquid extractions and afunctionalized resin, atropine is delivered by the flow system with>98% purity"
+Using a combination of careful pH control in three sequential liquid–liquid extractions and afunctionalized resin, atropine is delivered by the flow system with>98% purity